Evening Standard Magazine,

 To the thousands of amazing people that have been happy to give up their time, money and creativity, we give a huge and heartfelt thank you.

-700 sleeves will be exhibited Downstairs At Mother in London on 12 & 13th April, then on Record Store Day you can get your hands on one, or more, for £45 a piece.
+700 sleeves will be exhibited Downstairs At Mother in London on April 12th & 13th, then on Record Store Day - 19th - you can get your hands on one, or more, for £45 apiece.
 You don’t know who created the sleeve, or even which song it’s for until you have parted with your cash – the secret lies within.

 When thinking about our cause for 2014 we were watching the brutal scenes in Syria on the news, it guided us to War Child.
 The charity have worked closely with music for over 20 years in order to help them raise the awareness and money they need to deliver their vital work.
 We are delighted to help them continue that tradition.